brimbox/data-installer/README.md

-This is a standard viewer pack for the default Brimbox interface.
+This is a data installer pack for the default Brimbox interface.